resolve-accept-language/resolve-accept-language/V1-TO-V2-UPGRADE-GUIDE.md

-# V1 to V2 update guide
+# V1 to V2 upgrade guide

 ## Overview

 If you are only using the `resolveAcceptLanguage` API (not the class), you can skip this guide.

 If you are using the `ResolveAcceptLanguage` class, then we introduced breaking changes in version 2.
-This guide will help you migrate your code to the new APIs.
+This guide will help you upgrade your code to the new APIs.

 To improve typing and simplify the APIs, we have made the following changes:

 1. The constructor now requires to pass in a `defaultLocale` instead of relying on the order of the `locales`.
 2. The `getBestMatch` API has been renamed to `getMatch`.
-3. All other methods (e.g., `hasMatch`,`bestMatchIsLocaleBased`) were replaced by `getMatchType` which returns a `MATCH_TYPES` enum.
+3. All other methods (e.g., `hasMatch`, `bestMatchIsLocaleBased`) were replaced by `getMatchType` which returns a `MATCH_TYPES` enum.

 Here is a before/after comparison that will explain the changes: